 An individual’s right to a Contributory Benefit is dependent on their NI record during a particular tax year.
 After the end of each tax year, the NICs paid by the individuals are recorded on their NI account.

 Contributory Benefits work on the basis that individuals need qualifying years.
 A qualifying year is a tax year in which that individual has a minimum amount of earnings and, usually paid NICs.

 Although the Department for Work and Pensions (DWP) is responsible for the administration of the benefit system, HMRC is responsible for the collection and recording of NICs on individuals NI accounts.

 Upholding the principle

 To uphold the above principle it is necessary for any arrears of NICs recovered from compliance activity to be posted to the contributors NI account on NPS.
-The mechanics of this are carried out by NIC&EO but the information is supplied by compliance staff using form ECR304 (available on SEES).
+The mechanics of this are carried out by NIC&EO but the information is supplied by compliance staff using form ECR304 (available at SEES/Employer Compliance/ECR Forms).

 The calculation will enable NIC&EO to post an accurate figure on the individual’s NI account.
 Normally the NICs should not be posted until it has been confirmed that the employer has paid the arrears of contributions.
 However to ease the administrative burden for

 - NIC&EO to have to contact compliance for confirmation, and